Friday 26th November, 2021

 Provocation tests

 There are a couple of tests with the impressive sounding names Mills and Cozens tests, but these are basically I) bending your wrist forward to tighten the muscles at the back of your forearm that attach to the lateral epicondyle, and ii) bending the wrist back the other way against resistance.
 These pull on the area injured in tennis elbow, so if they cause pain it is considered positive.
+Please see these demonstrated in the video below.

 Tension test for tennis elbow